woodentoken/dotfiles/README.md

 found this to be useful for tracking where changes are implemented, and I much prefer it to using large, single, "."files.

+I am version controlling my WSL settings as well (settings.json).
+Manually copy and paste them into the WSL settings.json file to update.

 ---

 ## Installation